kodrepritee/tdportal/readME.md

   <li>clusterurl</li>
   <li>dbName</li>

-* Need to treminal to run frontend and backend
+Need two terminals to run frontend and backend

 For local developmet for backend server
 ```